- Home

 Requirements

-As stated in the requirements for admission to Year 3 BMSc from the competitive pool, a minimum average of 75% on these 2000-level courses is required for admission to Year 3 BMSc and, by extension, this is the lowest average that can be achieved by a student to be admitted to an Honours Specialization module in Year 3.
+As stated in the requirements for admission to Year 3 BMSc from the competitive pool, a minimum average of 75% on the 2000-level courses listed in the Admission Requirements is required for admission to Year 3 BMSc and, by extension, this is the lowest average that can be achieved by students to be admitted to Honours Specializations and Double Majors in Year 3 BMSc.
+Since enrollment is not limited in any Major, students who satisfy the requirements for admission from the competitive pool are eligible to register in the BMSc (Honours) degree with Double Majors.

 Familiarize yourself with the maximum capacity and the minimum averages that students have required for the past few years to secure a spot in each Honours Specialization module.

-The 2000-level courses listed in the Admission Requirements for the Honours Specialization, Specialization, or Double Major modules that you request during ITR must be completed by the end of Year 2.
+The 2000-level courses listed in the Admission Requirements for the Honours Specialization or Double Major modules that you request during ITR must be completed by the end of Year the fall/winter of Med Sci 2 to satisfy the conditions for assured admission.
+Students applying from the competitive pool have until the end of the summer after Year 2 to complete the Admission Requirements.

 The Admission Requirements are listed under each module heading on the Course and Module Updates Page and have been compiled into charts below so that you can see all of the modules at once (this makes it easier to compare the Admission Requirements for the modules):